inocan-group/vue3-google-map/README.md

 You can also pass a [PinElementOptions interface](https://developers.google.com/maps/documentation/javascript/reference/advanced-markers#PinElementOptions) object to customize pin used by the marker.

-Additionally, `AdvancedMarker` supports default slot content, allowing you to use custom HTML or Vue components inside the marker.
+Additionally, `AdvancedMarker` supports custom slot content via the `content` slot, allowing you to use custom HTML or Vue components inside the marker.

 ```vue
 <script setup>